-Current Use: Single residential plot with large house

-Environmental Designations: Within wider area of various Protected Notable Species

-Within South Downs Way Nature Improvement Area
+Site Area: 0.6ha Current Use: Single residential plot with large house Environmental Designations: Within wider area of various Protected Notable Species Within South Downs Way Nature Improvement Area Within EA SPZ Flood Risk: Parts of site susceptible to surface water and groundwater flooding Groundwater or surface water flooding

-Within Environment Agency Source Protection Zone

-Flood risk: Parts of site susceptible to surface water and

-groundwater flooding

-- 9.95 The site is located on the eastern edge of the village and comprises a large residential plot, consisting of a large, modern house and garden enclosed on all sides by a substantial beech hedge. - 9.96 The site is visible from the public footpath network around Cissbury Ring.
+9.93 The site is located on the eastern edge of the village and comprises a large residential plot, consisting of a large, modern house and garden enclosed on all sides by a substantial beech hedge.

+9.94 The site is visible from the public footpath network around Cissbury Ring.
 It is also visible from, and therefore within the setting of, the Grade II Listed Wattle House on the edge of Nepcote Green.
-The existing building is prominent from these viewpoints, and is not considered to be of an architectural quality that benefits the site and local area. - 9.97 Redevelopment of the site provides an opportunity to deliver modest-sized dwellings that better meet local housing needs.
-It also provides opportunity to improve the character of the area and enhance views of the site, through a design and layout that better responds to the traditional architectural styles seen in Findon. - 9.98 Development proposals should be accompanied by a detailed Landscape and Visual Impact Assessment to ensure short-term and long-term enhancement of the site's setting.
-The existing beech hedge should be retained until improved and mature landscaping and screening, using native species, has been achieved through implementing the landscape plan. - 9.99 The site as exists is not likely to provide significant wildlife interest, however the wider area hosts Protected Notable Species.
+The existing building is prominent from these viewpoints, and is not considered to be of an architectural quality that benefits the site and local area.

+9.95 Redevelopment of the site provides an opportunity to deliver modestsized dwellings that better meet local housing needs.
+It also provides opportunity to improve the character of the area and enhance views of the site, through a design and layout that better responds to the traditional architectural styles seen in Findon.

+9.96 Development proposals should be accompanied by a detailed LVIA to ensure short-term and long-term enhancement of the site's setting.
+The existing beech hedge should be retained until improved and mature landscaping and screening, using native species, has been achieved through implementing the landscape plan.

+9.97 The site as exists is not likely to provide significant wildlife interest, however the wider area hosts Protected Notable Species.
 Proposals should enhance biodiversity by creating new habitats and subsistence, particularly for notable species in the area.
 Some parts of the site are at potential risk from surface and groundwater flooding.
-Proposals should incorporate sustainable drainage systems to address surface water flooding and preserve the integrity of the Source Protection Zone.
-The Level 1 Update and Level 2 SFRA provides recommendations for a site specific flood risk assessment and the suitability and design of SuDS. - 9.100 Access to the site is via a private single-track road (Soldiers Field Lane).
+Proposals should incorporate sustainable drainage systems to address surface water flooding and preserve the integrity of the SPZ.
+The Level 1 Update and Level 2 SFRA provides recommendations for a site specific FRA and the suitability and design of SuDS.

+9.98 Access to the site is via a private single-track road (Soldiers Field Lane).
 A Transport Assessment will be required to confirm the trips generated by the proposals and the effect on the Lane and surrounding road network.
 Development proposals should suitably address any highway safety or access issues identified.

-- 9.101 Development proposals should therefore be suitably informed by the following evidence studies:
+9.99 Development proposals should therefore be suitably informed by the following evidence studies:

 - Archaeological Assessment;

 - Ecology Assessment and Protected Species Survey;

-- Landscape and Visual Impact Assessment;
+- LVIA;

-- Transport Statement and;
+- Transport Statement; and

-- Flood Risk Assessment.
+- FRA.

-Allocation Policy SD72: Soldiers Field House, Findon
+Allocation Policy SD70: Soldiers Field House, Findon